jlesage/docker-baseimage-gui/README.md

 > the container must be configured with secure web access.
 See
 > [Security](#security) for details.

+> [!TIP]
+> Make sure `libnotify` is installed along with your application.
+This is
+> usually the library used to send desktop notifications.

 ### Application Icon

 An icon for your application can be added to the image.
 It is used by different